Thyroid Cancer: What Women Should Know

 Treatment for Thyroid Cancer

-Surgery to remove the thyroid and any affected lymph nodes is the preferred treatment.
+The most common treatment is surgery to remove the thyroid and any affected lymph nodes.
 Afterward, the patient will take thyroid hormones to cover the loss of the gland and radioactive iodine to treat any remaining cancer cells.

 But plenty of patients don’t want the constant reminder of cancer surgery each time they look in the mirror.
 Or they don’t necessarily want a scar to be the first thing a stranger notices.
-“They say ‘It’s my business that I had a problem with my thyroid,’” Russell says.
+Minimally invasive techniques, radiofrequency ablation (RFA) and ethanol ablation are alternative treatment options that can be considered in certain cases.

 Working on Recovery